cs573-24s/a2-DataVis-7Ways/README.md

 ![d3_2](img/d3_2.png)

 # Python - Plotly
 Plotly is a very useful library that I've taken advantage of many times when I wanted to share something interactive.
 It comes with a default tooltip for users to investigate each data point.
-Also, I like default zooming feature that I could not implement in javascript.
+Also, I like the default zooming feature that I could not implement in javascript.
+It also guides user to
 ![plotly](img/plotly.png)

 # Python - Altair

+Altair is a  visualization library for Python.
+It was quite easy to implement, yet I had to specify the x-axis and y-axis domains, which I would expect to be automatic.
+Also, I did not find the zooming feature user-friendly, as one could easily misorient the graph (and there is no guide how to reset it).

 ![altair](img/altair.png)
 # Python - Bokeh

+This is another interactive visualization library that I used in Python.
+I found this one visually more appealing, because of several reasons: 1) Zooming options: box or wheel.
+2) Tooltip: you can see all information for overlapping data points, and also tooltip can be deactivated.
 ![bokeh](img/bokeh.png)
 # R - ggplot

 R is the first analytical tool that I used for data visualization, and I wanted to try something different!
 I remember doing some visual graphic animations with `ggplot2` and `gganimate` libraries.
 In this animation, we observe changes in body mass and flipper length by species.

+I am not aware of a similar animation library in Python, so I will definitely use it while presenting historical change of data.

 ![penguin_growth_over_time](img/penguin_growth_over_time.gif)
 # OriginLab